ERIN Brooks

 In August 2022, Erin made history again with her performance in the 2022 Padang Padang Cup in Bali as the youngest person to ever compete in the event and make the finals as the only female rider.

-She went on to finish in 4th place against 15 of the most prominent male surfers in the world, and took the victory in the women’s super-heat.
+She went on to finish in fourth place against 15 of the most prominent male surfers in the world, and took the victory in the women’s super-heat.

 Erin’s fearless approach to sport paired with her philosophy of “hesitation leads to devastation” continues to set her apart from the rest of the field, solidifying her as the future face of women’s surfing.